api3dao/old-api3-docs/docs/next/technology/cli-commands.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />

-> A package/CLI tool to interact with the Airnode contracts across chains
+A package/CLI tool to interact with Airnode across blockchains.
+There are commands for both requesters and API providers.
+Requesters can endorse [client contracts](protocols/request-response/client.md) and fund Airnodes.
+API providers can build [Airnodes](protocols/request-response/airnode.md) that serve their API data to requester client contracts.

 Almost all commands require you to provide a `providerUrl` such as `https://ropsten.infura.io/v3/<KEY>`, `https://xdai.poanetwork.dev`, etc.
 The CLI connects to [AirnodeRrp.sol](https://github.com/api3dao/airnode/blob/master/packages/protocol/contracts/AirnodeRrp.sol) contract, which address is derived from the current chain.